coredns/coredns.io/content/plugins/kubernetes.md

 This plugin implements dynamic health checking.
 Currently this is limited to reporting healthy when the API has synced.

+## Watch

+This plugin implements watch.
+A client that connects to CoreDNS using `coredns/client` can be notified of changes to A, AAAA, and SRV records for Kubernetes services and endpoints.

 ## Examples